Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Data assemblage

 For every person in our population, we query the Journal Officiel to obtain every administrative order carrying the same name, which yields a first set of traces we name \(S_1\).
 As many people have perfect homonyms, we have to filter this set.
 Most traces are tagged with one or multiple organizations, which range from small bureaus to the entire police force.
 To reduce this risk of perfect homonyms, we only keep traces linked to organizations significantly over-represented in \(S_1\) compared to the entire Journal Officiel.
 For each organization with the set \(O\) of traces linked to it, we compute:\\

 which can be interpreted as a relative risk score.
 We only keep traces linked to organizations with a score above 2, or above 1 if they have fewer than 1000 traces, or above 0.5 if they have fewer than 100 traces.
 This effectively removes organizations such as the army or the police where many promotions are described for the entire force, and constitute the main sources of perfect homonyms in \(S_1\).
 For traces that are not linked to any organization, we also include them if they are a ``d\'el\'egation de signature'' (meaning an authority delegates administrative power to the civil servant, a practice that remains limited in scope) or if it states an admission into a ``grand corps''.
 This enables a good tradeoff between minimizing the homonymy risk and keeping as much data as possible, and yields a second set of traces \(S_2\).
 For the first population, we then manually search for every individual for which we cannot find any trace upon graduation, and document the cases of name-changing for individuals who got married during their time as students (around 200 individuals) and add the relevant traces to the total after filtering them using the same procedure.
-For the second population, if a trace in \(S_2\) documents the person has had another name, we also add the relevant traces after passing them through the same filters as before (this also represented around 200 individuals).
+For the second population, if a trace in \(S_2\) documents the person has had another name, we also add the relevant traces after passing them through the same filters as before (this also represented around 200 individuals, which were also all checked by hand).
 This yields our final set of traces \(S_3\).
+This set is the one used as the ``traces'' dataset throughout the article.